Youth Services Initiative

 During the school year, afternoons include a structured, supportive environment for recreation activities, both at housing sites and recreational facilities.
 YSI broadens local youth’s horizons, creating community bonds and civic-minded young people who rapidly become contributing adults.
 YSI also empowers Boulder’s youth to grow and pursue an engaging career path.

-For years, YSI has visited the Pottery Lab several times each year for pottery programs.
-Studio Arts Boulder is partnering with YSI to expand this relationship and integrate YSI kids into our regular youth classes as well as develop on-site programs at low-income housing communities.
+YSI and Studio Arts Boulder partner to offer weekly classes in pottery at the Pottery Lab. the Pottery Lab for weekly classes in hand-building.
+Furthermore, we are working to expand this relationship and more fully integrate YSI youth into our classes as well as develop on-site programs at low-income housing communities.

 The Exciting Programs Adventures and New Dimensions (EXPAND) program helps people with disabilities improve and gain new recreation and leisure skills that enhance participants' overall well being and quality of life.
 Journeys through EXPAND provides fitness, adventure, and leisure opportunities for adults who have suffered a Mild Traumatic Brain Injury (MTBI) and other similar neurological conditions.
 These services promote personal challenge, increase self-esteem, and growth in a supportive and safe environment.
 Journeys allow participants to enjoy success and rebuild confidence with others who share their MTBI experience.